 Sewing collars & leashes with an LK-1900BN bartacking machine

-I used a Singer 201-2 to sew collars for 2-3 years.
-Then I bought a Juki LK-1900BN bartacking machine which lets me go 5-10x faster (brochure, instruction manual, parts list & engineer manual).
-It has a sewing field of 40mm wide x 30mm tall (1.57" x 1.18").
-It can sew box-x patterns but doesn't come with any.
+As mentioned on the collars & leashes page, I used a Singer 201-2 to sew collars for 2-3 years.
+Then I bought a Juki LK-1900BN bartacking machine (brochure, instruction manual, parts list & engineer's manual) which lets me go 5-10x faster.
+It has a sewing field of 1.57"w x 1.18"h (40 x 30mm).
+It can sew box-x patterns, but doesn't come with any.

 Before buying